LijunChang/ModularDecomposition/README.md

 # Modular Decomposition

-Linear time implementation of the algorithm proposed in the paper "Simpler Linear-Time Modular Decomposition Via Recursive Factorizing Permutations (ICALP'08)" by Marc TedderDerek CorneilMichel HabibChristophe Paul
+Linear time implementation of the algorithm proposed in the paper "Simpler Linear-Time Modular Decomposition Via Recursive Factorizing Permutations (ICALP'08)" by Marc Tedder, Derek Corneil, Michel Habib, Christophe Paul

 [MDTree](MDTree) is the executable that is compiled on Ubuntu 18.04.